 Coronado Summer Concert Series

 Coronado takes pride in featuring many local bands and award-winning music you won’t find anywhere else in the city.
-Youth performers from the Coronado School of the Arts kick off this much-loved series full of family tradition at Spreckels Park, Gazebo Bandstand: Sun., May 28-Sept 3; 6 p.m.
+Bring a picnic and join in this long-loved musical family tradition.
+Spreckels Park, Gazebo Bandstand: Sun., May 27-Sept 2; 6 p.m.

 Know Before You Go